hkaspersen/VAMPIR/README.md

 a summary report on sequence types and alleles, as well as a neighbor joining tree based on allele distances.

-- **Plasmid typing analysis** (-p, -q)
+- **Plasmid typing analysis** (-p)
-	+ This track takes mob-suite plasmid reports (-p) or plasmidFinder reports from ARIBA (-q) and gives summary reports on which plasmid types were identified.
+	+ This track plasmidFinder reports from ARIBA (-p) and gives summary reports on which plasmid types were identified.

 # Output files